Kami Namamasko: Filipino Christmas Carols to Make the Holidays Even Livelier

 Door-to-door caroling is one of the most common practices of Filipino during Christmas.
 This song is most often sung by children looking to earn a few pennies and treats from their kindhearted neighbors!
 This carol talks about gifts, generosity, and gratitude.

 One of the most highly anticipated things during the holiday season in the Philippines is the annual Christmas bonus.
-This fun, upbeat song by Filipino pop-rock band Aegis talks about how every working Filipino waits for their bonus so they could start shopping for gifts and buy everything they need for the grandest holiday of the year.
+This fun, upbeat song by Filipino pop-rock band Aegis talks about how every working Filipino waits for their bonus to use to shop for gifts and buy all they need for the Christmas season.

 “Pasko Na, Sinta Ko” (It’s Christmas, My Love)